Max W.F. Ku

 University of Waterloo; Vector Institute;

 I’m a first-year PhD student in Computer Science at the University of Waterloo, Faculty of Mathematics, where I’m fortunate to be advised by Prof. Wenhu Chen.
+I am currently interning as a Research Scientist at NVIDIA, under Ming-Yu Liu.

+My research lies at the intersection of generative AI, visual content creation, and model interpretability.
 At the heart of my work is a simple but ambitious goal:

-My work covers:
+My work spans

-• Controllable Editing and Generation (Image, Video, and more)
+• Controllable Editing and Generation (I prioritize editing over generation)

 • Multimodal Agentic Systems (Visuals + X)